 - Add all your hashtags.
 Make sure you aim for all 30!
 I have a list of hashtags that I regularly use and put them into categories so I can mix them up for each post.
 For example, hashtags for; Instagram, Pinterest, Blogging, Reels, Content creation etc.

 - With all your content ready to go, use a scheduling app so you can literally schedule and forget.
-I used Facebook Creator Studio but there are plenty of other apps like Later or Planoly that can also schedule content for you.
+I used Facebook Creator Studio but plenty of other apps like Later or Planoly can also schedule content for you.

 Some key notes to remember when creating your content –